ParMosha/ProbAndStats-CHW/README.md

 [Documentation on Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html)

-For learning begining python this source can be useful:
+For learning begining python this sources can be useful:
 ---

 | Resource Description       | Link                                |